The Absolute Best Time to Visit New Orleans

 This is a really great time to visit because:

 You may want to take a look at the city calendar to see if there is anything special going on during the holiday season before you decide to visit.
-Even though it doesn’t snow in New Orleans, visiting during the winter is still something special.
+The New Orleans Film Festival takes place in November and is a must for film fans visiting at the time.

 Visiting New Orleans During the Spring: What To Know

-If you decide to visit New Orleans during the spring, be ready for some large crowds.
+If you decide to visit New Orleans during springtime, be ready for some large crowds.
 Some of the biggest festivals of the year take place in New Orleans during the spring.
-Mardi Gras, as well as the New Orleans Jazz and Heritage Festival, take place during the Spring.
+Mardi Gras and the New Orleans Jazz and Heritage Festival take place during the spring.

-Therefore, spring is probably the best time to visit New Orleans if you really want to get a feel for the city, but lots of other people will have the same thought pattern.
+Therefore, spring is probably the best time to visit New Orleans if you really want to get a feel for the city, but lots of other people will have the same idea.
 Therefore, you should be ready to brave the crowds.
+Early spring does have slightly fewer tourists compared to later in the month, but it’ll still be chaotic.

 Visiting New Orleans in the spring is right for you if:

-It is not unusual for hotels to get extremely expensive during the spring months, and plane tickets can get very expensive as well.
-If you want to guarantee yourself a place to stay, you will need to book your accommodation far in advance.
-It is not unusual for people to book a place to stay more than a year in advance if they want to visit New Orleans during the spring.
+It is not unusual for hotel prices to rocket during the spring months, and plane tickets can get very expensive as well.
+If you want to guarantee yourself a place to stay, you will need to book your accommodation as much as a year in advance.

 Even though there are a lot of fun festivals that take place during the spring, there are plenty of locations throughout the city that will be closed down because Mardi Gras is simply far too busy.
 If you want to see all the sights in New Orleans, you may want to come outside of Mardi Gras.